 All it takes is one click, don't be a victim

-You should know First Financial Bank will NEVER under any circumstance ask our clients to provide their full 16-digit credit card number and/or 3 digit CVV number.
-If you receive any messages or calls from someone claiming to be a representative of First Financial Bank, please hang up & call the phone number listed on the back of your bank card.
+First Financial Bank will NEVER, under any circumstances, ask our clients to provide their full 16-digit credit card number and/or 3 digit CVV number.
+If you receive any messages or calls from someone claiming to be a representative of First Financial Bank, please hang up and call the phone number listed on the back of your card.

 Young Caucasian man looking at smartphone with worried expression